Legal Economic and Educational Advancement Project (LEEAP)

 In 2012, the Corporation for National and Community Service awarded Fordham Law School’s Feerick Center a three-year AmeriCorps VISTA grant to launch the Legal Economic and Educational Advancement Project (LEEAP).
-LEEAP seeks to direct the energy, skills, and experience of senior lawyers to volunteering activities in three discrete focus areas:
+LEEAP seeks to direct the energy, skills, and experience of lawyers and other community members to volunteering activities in three discrete focus areas:

 • Credit-related education and identity theft assistance;

 LEEAP builds on the Feerick Center’s involvement with the Civil Legal Advice and Resource Office (CLARO) Programs, which operate clinics in the Bronx, Manhattan, and Staten Island, staffed by volunteer attorneys who provide limited legal advice to low-income New Yorkers being sued by debt collectors (www.claronyc.org).
-In continuing to recruit, train, and place senior volunteer attorneys in a pro bono capacity, LEEAP will further strengthen the Feerick Center’s partnership with the Attorney Emeritus Program (AEP)—a program established in 2010 by New York State Chief Judge Jonathan Lippman that connects senior lawyers with legal services organization and court programs to provide legal services to unrepresented New Yorkers (www.nycourts.gov/attorneys/volunteer/emeritus).
+In continuing to recruit, train, and place senior volunteer attorneys in a pro bono capacity, LEEAP will further strengthen the Feerick Center’s partnership with the Attorney Emeritus Program (www.nycourts.gov/attorneys/volunteer/emeritus).

-The Feerick Center is delighted to have VISTA members Elizabeth Carroll, Matthew Q. English III and Kyle English co-directing LEEAP.
+In 2014-2015, the Feerick Center is delighted to have VISTA members: Liza Carroll, Matthew English, and Kyle Giller.

 - ASSISTANCE ACCESSING HIGH QUALITY SECONDARY AND HIGHER EDUCATION

-• Providing one-on-one or small group high school application assistance to 7th grade students;
+• Providing one-on-one or small group high school application assistance to 7th and 8th grade students;

 - CONSUMER DEBT DEFENSE